The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

 \begin{proof} When $g(N_{f})<g(\Sigma)$ the Heegaard splitting is said to be stabilised.
 By Lemma 5.5 of \cite{notes}, this happens iff there is an embedded disk $d_{a}$ in $H_{A}$ and an embedded disk $d_{b}$ in $H_{B}$ such that the boundaries of the disks are curves on $\Sigma$ in general position that intersect once only.\\

 A necessary condition for the Heegaard splitting to be stabilised is therefore that $d(A,B)\leq 2$.
 By Lemma \ref{maintheorem}, the set is thick.
 The intersection of the set with the thick set is the entire set and hence thick.
-The theorem then follows from Proposition \ref{prop:topology} \end{proof}
+That $\lbrace f \in \mcg \ | \ g(N_f)=g(\Sigma) \rbrace$ is thick then follows from Proposition \ref{prop:topology}.\\

+For compact, orientable 3-manifolds with Heegaard splitting surfaces $P$ and $Q$, in \cite{ST06} it was shown that either $Q$ is isotopic to a possibly stabilised copy of $P$, or the Hempel distance of the splitting with splitting surface $P$ is bounded from above by twice the genus of $Q$.
+It follows from the argument just given, Proposition \ref{prop:topology}, Lemma \ref{maintheorem} and the first statement of this theorem that the set $\lbrace f \in \mcg \ | \ g(N_{f})\geq n, \text{ for } n\geq 2\rbrace$ is thick. \end{proof}